 How To Practice Self-Compassion & Nurture Yourself (PDF)

-The good news is that there is a science-backed way to overcome that self-negativity: self-compassion.
+But there’s a science-backed way to overcome that self-negativity, called self-compassion.

 [Find the downloadable PDF link in the Final Words section below.]